 - had a son through God’s spirit (the text does not directly say Gabriel)

 So one thing, the prophets are not listed in strictly chronological order, but rather the Quran meanders through them according to its own stream of thought.
 Several of the prophets are grouped together by their themes, and I particularly thought it was interesting where Ishmael was placed.
 In the Bible, Ishmael has the paradoxical identity of being a son of Abraham but not a Hebrew.
 Being a Hebrew involved inheriting Abraham’s covenantal promise from God, and Ishmael was given a different legacy.
 The same thing seems to happen here, as Ishmael is not grouped with Abraham’s Hebrew progeny (Isaac and Jacob) but instead appears later with the characters Idriis and Dhul-Kifl.
-These latter characters are linked in Muslims tradition to Enoch and Ezekiel respectively, but textual evidence for this link doesn’t exist in the Quran.
-(I looked up their names and couldn’t find any Quranic stories about them.)
-I speculate that these three appearing together is evidence of them being understood as Arab characters, since Ishmael is traditionally credited with founding the Arab identity, and that traditional linkage to Biblical characters happened later as Muslims sought to tie in more Biblical lore.
+These latter characters are linked in Muslim tradition to Enoch and Ezekiel respectively, but textual evidence for this link doesn’t exist in the Quran.
+(Inasmuch as I could find, for I searched for their names and couldn’t find any Quranic stories about them.)
+I speculate that these three appearing together is evidence of them being understood as Arab characters, since Ishmael is traditionally credited with founding the Arab identity, and that the traditional linkage of these Arab-named characters to Biblical characters happened later as Muslims sought to tie in more Biblical lore.

 And lastly, I wanted to note that Mary is included in a list of prophets, and that her mention gets more attention than her son’s.
 She is not a named character in this list (neither is Jonah) but rather her identity is defined by her vigilant chastity.
 Mary’s ambiguous contribution to Islamic feminism continues.